Trump’s illness halts campaign just when it needs an October boost

 “Anytime the conversation is about coronavirus, it’s not helpful for us,” said a senior administration official, who like some others interviewed for this story spoke on the condition of anonymity to be candid.

 Biden has sought to focus attention on the pandemic and present a contrast in leadership.
-For instance, he has committed to releasing the results of all of his coronavirus tests, a contrast to the lack of transparency surrounding Trump’s test results and medical history, both recent and past.
+For instance, he has committed to releasing the results of all his coronavirus tests, a contrast to the lack of transparency surrounding Trump’s test results and medical history, both recent and past.

 Biden’s campaign has prided itself in working to take a disciplined approach that resists shifting strategy based on news developments despite how significant they seem.
 His strategy to model best practices with the pandemic has drawn some criticism for being low-energy and casual, as if cosseting the candidate, but Biden’s advisers see recent developments as affirming.